-Before the guest arrives at your property you will know who they are, why they are coming to stay and that most importantly that they have been verified to meet your minimum standards according to your settings in Airbnb.
-You can view their past reviews and ensure that this is the calibre of guests you desire.
-The clincher is that while the guests stay at your property they are going to be on their best behaviour…. respecting the property and your staff in the hope that they will once again receive a glowing review once they check out.
+Before the guest arrives at your property you will know who they are, why they are coming to stay, and that most importantly that they have been verified to meet your minimum standards according to your settings in Airbnb.
+You can view their past reviews and ensure that this is the caliber of guests you desire.
+The clincher is that while the guests stay at your property they are going to be on their best behavior…. respecting the property and your staff in the hope that they will once again receive a glowing review once they check out.

 3) Airbnb will make you pull your socks up…

 Over the past few years, most Airbnb guests expect the highest quality and value from their accommodation choices.
 They have also grown to be more and more critical over the smallest indiscretions in a property and will not be afraid to report the ‘hair they found on their pillow’.

 Hotels who join Airbnb will have to ‘step it up in terms of customer service, meeting expectations and cleaning standards in order to satisfy the well-versed Airbnb traveler.
 Should the Hotel room fail to meet expectations that have been set by the glossy professional photo and the elaborate description in the Airbnb listing, the guest review will reflect this and could prevent future guest bookings on the platform.
 Stay authentic and genuine when describing your property…it will pay off in the long run!

 4) Your staff are going to thank you